 A very warm welcome to our 11-18 school and our amazing and talented pupils.
+Our website will be changing over the next few weeks and we aim for this to be an exemplary hub of information from September providing all the information that you need to support your child at school.
 Heathcote School and Science College has a clear vision and values statement which makes it clear what we stand for:

 - We encourage our pupils to take pride in their learning and community – to work hard, pursue continual improvement and achieve to the best of their abilities.
 Pupils seek and embrace feedback and show tolerance and mutual respect to each other.